Who We Are

 Community Witness

-By the grace of God, the leadership team expands following church growth, with the revitalisation of the church well and truly underway…18 baptisms in 3 years being the highlight!
+By the grace of God, the leadership team expands following church growth, with the revitalisation of the church well and truly underway…over 20 baptisms in 4 years being the highlight!

 150 Years